Talk - Feb

 Essay - Jan 2021

-Paul has been commissioned to write for the International Film Festival Rotterdam, on Tim Leydendekker's new film FEAST, about the Gronigen HIV case and the politics of consent.
+For this year's prestigious International Film Festival Rotterdam, I have been asked to write about Tim Leydedekker's new film FEAST, on the Gronigen HIV case and the politics of consent.

 Event - Dec 2020